What is a Classic British Cream Tea? Learn about it and how to have your own at home, with my popular scone recipes & video tutorial.

 Cream tea actually didn’t consist of scones to begin with, but rather bread.
 And even when the scones came into play, in the Sixteen hundreds, it was the size of a tea plate, cut in half and sliced to be served.
 Not dissimilar to what Scots call a Bannock, these were cooked on a griddle until the invention of baking powder, and from then on were baked in the oven.
 Somewhere along the way, the scone as we know it now came to exist and be the norm.

-The UK scone market worth is in the 8 figures band.
+The UK scone market worth is in the 8 figures band, (as of June 2022).
 So, it’s definitely something that will continue on for a long time yet.

 My Classic British Scones Recipe